caprenter/bingley-music-town/docs/sounds_in_town.md

 ## Previous Events

+### October 4th 2024, St Saviours Church, Harden

+[<i class="fa-brands fa-square-facebook"></i> Facebook Event page for Sounds In Town<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.facebook.com/events/775148254653021){:target="_blank" rel="noopener noreferrer"}

+The second Sounds In Town event was at [St Saviours Church]({% link _venues/st_saviours_church.md %}) on 14th May 2024

+Thanks to everyone that helped and took part and came along.

+We had the Bingley Ukulele Group, flautists Kate and Pam who also play with [Hot Aire](https://www.hotaire.org/), Liz Narey, two fifths of Albatross singing and playing guitar supported by Bingley Guitar Studio, St Saviours Choir, A 'you could hear a pin drop' performance from George on Harmonica, Aileen and Bruce playing traditional Scottish music, and the Power Four saxophone quartet.
+(I think that's everything!)

+A few pictures below courtesy of Neil from [Bingley Camera Club<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleycameraclub.org.uk/){:target="_blank" rel="noopener noreferrer"}.

 ### May 14th 2024, Cullingworth Methodist Church

 [<i class="fa-brands fa-square-facebook"></i> Facebook Event page for Sounds In Town<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.facebook.com/events/1502540836969738){:target="_blank" rel="noopener noreferrer"}

-Our first Sounds In Town event will took place at at [Cullingworth Methodist Church]({% link _venues/cullingworth_methodist_church.md %}) on 14th May 2024
+Our first Sounds In Town event took place at [Cullingworth Methodist Church]({% link _venues/cullingworth_methodist_church.md %}) on 14th May 2024

 Many and thanks go to Helen Richmond (MD of [Cullingworth Community Choir]({% link _organisations/cullingworth_community_choir.md %})) for agreeing to host the first event.
 Sounds in Town also featured her Choir as one of the performers.